solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Self refine

-With generative AIs and LLMs, you can't trust the output.
+With generative AIs and LLMs, you cannot trust the output.
 You need to verify it.
 After all, the LLM is just presenting you what's the next most likely thing to say, not what's correct.
 Therefore, a good idea is to ask the LLM to critique itself, which leads us to the self-refine